Gynecomastia Surgery: Pros and Cons

 In reducing the size and reshaping a man’s chest, the biggest advantage is to provide my patient with a flat and better-defined, muscular chest.

-- Better-defined, more muscular chest: By surgically removing the excessive tissue, and using various techniques for reducing the fatty tissue, including liposuction, I can create a better shaped chest.
+- Better-defined, more muscular chest: By surgically removing the excessive tissue, and using various techniques for reducing the fatty tissue, including liposuction, I can create a better-shaped chest.

 - Contour to a masculine esthetic: Breast male reduction surgery allows for sculpting the patient’s upper body and, thereby, creating a more defined male physique.

-- Reduced overall discomfort: Many men complain about skin irritation, as well tenderness.
+- Reduced overall discomfort: Many men complain about skin irritation, as well as tenderness.
 Surgery helps reduce these problems.

 - Increase self-esteem: It’s hard to think positively about yourself when your body doesn’t match who you are and when you’ve been teased or bullied.
 Gynecomastia surgery helps men change that.
 You’ll look on the outside the way you think about yourself on the inside.
 And the world will see you as a more confident you.